rezarahem/jupiter-core/README.md

 4. **Deploayment**

-   You can start the deployment by running the `deploy.sh` script that you generated in the previous step:
+   You can start the deployment by running the `deploy.sh` script that you downloaded in the previous step:

    ```bash
    ./deploy.sh